-In the world of digital marketing, traffic gets a lot of attention.
+In the world of digital marketing, traffic and SEO gets a lot of attention.

 Don’t get me wrong.
 Traffic is important.
 But, it’s not only the amount of traffic you get that will determine the success of your plumbing business.